 Just as there are rules in life for things like how to drive a car, how to cook a meal, or how to manage your money, there are a few simple rules for how to wash white clothes to keep them looking brilliant and clean.
 And, if they happen to get a bit dull, gray, or yellowed, there are rules for how to restore the brightness of washable white clothing, too.

 Sort dirty laundry very carefully.
 Never allow items of color—any color, no matter how pale—to sneak into a load of white laundry.
-Washing white clothes separately prevents the dye from colored items bleeding and transferring to white things.
+Washing white clothes separately prevents the dye from colored items from bleeding and transferring to white things.
 Even though the effect may not be noticeable at first, this is how white things begin their journey to become dull and dingy eventually.

 Make sure you pre-treat all stains on white clothes before putting them into the washer.
 This is your window of opportunity to make sure they will be completely removed—before they hit the washer and dryer.